 Melanie Pereira is a Clinical Nurse Consultant within Schlegel Villages since 2009.
 She has been a RN for over 17 years in Acute Medicine, Palliative Care, Neonatal/Maternal and Child, Labor and Delivery, and now aligns with her ultimate passion in supporting residents’ quality of life within LTC & Retirement Living.
 Melanie supports team members, residents, families and neighborhood communities in understanding the many layers of Dementia, Mental Health and to provide a greater acceptance of one’s Chronic Illness.
 Melanie has had the opportunity to lead Schlegel Villages Personal Expression Support Team within Long-Term Care and Retirement since 2011.

-Brittany Kraft has been the clinical support lead at the village at University Gates LTC since Aug 2015 and is GPA coach certified, Montessori, ASSIST, and PIECES.
+Brittany Kraft has been the clinical support lead at The Village at University Gates LTC since August 2015 and is GPA coach certified, Montessori, ASSIST, and PIECES.
 She has worked in LTC for the last 9 years primarily working with residents who live with dementia and have personal expressions (known as responsive behaviors).
-Background in RAI MDS as well as palliative care, Melanie works with the team to create a holistic plan of care, putting the person first to help decrease personal expressions.
+Using her background in RAI MDS as well as palliative care, Melanie works with the team to create a holistic plan of care, putting the person first to help decrease personal expressions.